HardieParham/PersonalSite/README.md

 # PersonalSite
-Flask and Ajax Javascript website for my personal profolio.
-Site is hosted on Heroku
+Flask and jQuery website for my personal profolio.
+Initial site was hosted on Heroku.
+In 10/2023, transfered site to GCP.

-TODO: Finalize base app
-TODO: Add contact form
-TODO: Will make a major change to a Three-JS frontend
+## To-do's
+- Finalize HTML content with updated info
+- Edit SCSS to work best with content
+- Add Contact Page and Functionality